swcarpentry/shell-novice/06-find.md

 > 2013-11-07,18
 > ~~~
 >
-> Help her by putting in the right reorder the following commands and pipes :
+> Help her by putting in the right order the following commands and pipes :
 >
 > `cut -d : -f 2`
 > `>`